-The lawn aerator is a very important part of keeping a nice lawn and landscape.
-A healthy lawn needs to have nutrient rich oxygen move throughout the roots and soil.
+The lawn aerator is a very important part of keeping a lawn looking nice.
+A healthy lawn needs to have nutrient-rich oxygen move throughout the roots and soil.
 The aerator does this by leaving small holes in the ground that allows the roots to be able to branch out, get oxygen, and for water to be able to soak through to them.

 How a Lawn Aerator Works

 There are two different types of lawn aerators available to consumers for working on their landscape.
 They are an aerator that has either spikes or a core mechanism.
 The spike lawn aerator has small spikes that penetrate into the ground to puncture the thatch of roots under the soil and make tiny holes.
 The core aerator actually removes small pieces of the lawn that creates little gaps in the lawn.

 Like any type of machine that has an engine, a lean aerator requires maintenance and troubleshooting from time to time.
 Knowing a little bit about the machine will help you a great deal in determining the problem, as well as being able to repair it yourself.
 A periodic maintenance schedule will also help to keep major problems from happening, thus making the troubleshooting much easier.

 Engine Does Not Start

 When the engine of a lawn aerator does not start there is usually a few different things that can be looked at.
 A basic understanding of the engine, and the components, will help in this determination.

 If the spark plug is not tight in the socket, or the wire is not connected properly, the engine will not start.
 It will not have the adequate spark to ignite the gas in the chamber.